microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/azure_stack_hci/azure_stack_hci_windows/_index.md

     Copy and save the Service Principal ApplicationId and Secret as you will need it for later on in the automation.

-    > **Note: It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/powershell/module/az.resources/new-azadserviceprincipal?view=azps-5.4.0)**
+    > **NOTE: It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/powershell/module/az.resources/new-azadserviceprincipal?view=azps-5.4.0)**

 * Enable CredSSP in the Host Server

-    The PowerShell script leverages [CredSSP](https://docs.microsoft.com/en-us/windows/win32/secauthn/credential-security-support-provider) to delegate credentials from the management server to the target server for remote authentication.
+    The PowerShell script leverages [CredSSP](https://docs.microsoft.com/windows/win32/secauthn/credential-security-support-provider) to delegate credentials from the management server to the target server for remote authentication.
 It's required to allow the host server to receive credentials from a remote computer.

     ```powershell
     Enable-WSManCredSSP -Role Server